Indian Country gripped by Haaland hearing for top US post - WTMJ

 Suazo first met Haaland when they were campaigning for Barack Obama, walking door to door in New Mexico’s pueblos.

-When Haaland herself was chosen to represent New Mexico as one of the first two Native American women ever elected to Congress, she turned to Suazo and the state’s Native American Democratic Caucus to make treats to hand out for a reception.
+When Haaland was chosen to represent New Mexico as one of the first two Native American women ever elected to Congress, she turned to Suazo and the state’s Native American Democratic Caucus to make treats for a reception.

-They made hundreds of pueblo pies, or pastelitos, and cookies, froze them and took them to Washington, D.C.
+They prepared hundreds of pueblo pies, or pastelitos, and cookies, froze them and took them to Washington.
 Wearing traditional black dresses, they handed out the goodies with a thank-you note from Haaland.

-Suazo said she admired Haaland because she is eloquent and smart, “no beating around the bush,” and she is a member of Laguna Pueblo who has returned there to dance as a form of prayer.
+Suazo said she admires Haaland because she is eloquent and smart, “no beating around the bush,” and she is a Laguna Pueblo member who has returned there to dance as a form of prayer.

 When she heard Haaland was nominated as Interior secretary shortly after winning a second term in Congress, Suazo wasn’t overjoyed.